NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     /bin/cp -fv stereo_map_12/run-disp-1.map__2.map.match \
       matches/run-1__2.match

+In ASP 3.4.0 or later, that file to be copied is named instead ``run_1_2_map/run-disp-1__2.match``, or so, reflecting the names of the raw images.

-See :numref:`jitter_ip` for a longer explanation regarding interest point matches.
+See :numref:`jitter_ip` for a longer explanation regarding dense interest point matches.

 Solve for jitter with the intrinsic ``--tri-weight`` ground constraint